ni/nimi-python/docs/nidmm/functions.rst

     Returns the measurement **Period**, which is the amount of time it takes to complete one measurement with the current configuration.
-Use this function right before you begin acquiring data—after you have completely configured the measurement and after all configuration functions have been called.
+Use this method right before you begin acquiring data—after you have completely configured the measurement and after all configuration methods have been called.